Roermond: Economy

 Though Roermond grew and expanded steadily over the years, it was not until the start of the 21st century that Roermond saw another economic boost.
 This recent growth was mainly caused by the construction of the highway A73 circling Roermond on the east side.
 The highway was planned to open in January 2007 with the 2.5 km long Roertunnel leading traffic underneath a part of the city and the shorter Swalmertunnel underneath Swalmen.
 However, due to delays the tunnels only opened with a single carriageway available and frequent closures.
 The tunnels grew infamous during the first weeks when numerous closures due to technical problems caused constant traffic jams.
 The tunnels are now fully operational.
 Another highway connection under construction is the German autobahn A52.
 The last 6 km stretch from Düsseldorf to the German-Dutch border upon completion leads from Roermond straight to Düsseldorf.

 As of 2010, the city itself had a fairly high unemployment rate of 10.7% and the average income was lower than the national average, despite an above-average economy in the region and an influx of new residents.

-Designer Outlet Roermond

-Since 2001, Roermond is home to a McArthurGlen Designer Outlet, which has become one of the largest and most successful designer outlets in Europe with an average of almost six million customers per year, making it one of the biggest tourist attractions in the Netherlands.
-In 2017 it reached 200 shops following its latest expansion.
-The Designer Outlet attracts many shoppers from France, Germany, Belgium and China.

 Crime

 In 2007, Roermond was ranked as the third most criminal place in the Netherlands, outscoring Amsterdam.
 In 2007, Roermond managed to improve its reputation, dropping to 9th place (though this figure is combined with the district of Swalmen, which had its own score in 2006).
 Efforts are being put in place to limit petty crime (especially car break-ins and house burglaries).
 In 2013, Roermond was in 13th place.
+In 2018, Roermond had risen again to 9th place.